 Cranium adapts easily for large groups.
 Playing Cranium teaches employees to assemble optimal teams and offers practice in how to compensate when groups lack necessary experts.

-Plus, with challenges like “make this out of clay,” “choose a teammate who can correctly spell this word,” and “act this out,” Cranium is an ideal icebreaker activity.
+Plus, with challenges like “make this out of clay,” “choose a teammate who can correctly spell this word,” and “act this out,” Cranium is an ideal icebreaker activity for small groups.

 You can play Jenga solo or with a team.
 To set up Jenga, you build a tower of wooden blocks by arranging three blocks in each row, with the rows alternating direction.
 The object of this game is to remove blocks from the lower levels of the tower and to use those blocks to form new rows on the top.
 Players aim to successfully extract and stack the blocks without knocking over the rest of the tower.
 The team that causes the tower to topple loses.